Koziev/Spellchecker/README.md

 ##### Performance on the RUPOR Dataset

-The spellchecker has been evaluated on the[RUPOR](https://github.com/Koziev/RUPOR) dataset.
+The spellchecker has been evaluated on the [RUPOR](https://github.com/Koziev/RUPOR) dataset.
 Given the focus on precision, the evaluation uses the F<sub>0.5</sub> metric (which emphasizes precision over recall) instead of the traditional F<sub>1</sub> score.

 | Domain               | F<sub>0.5</sub> | Precision | Recall |